misoproject/dataset/README.md

 { columnName : 'value', … }
 ```

-Note that each row has a unique identifier assiged to it called `_id`.
+Note that each row has a unique identifier assiged to it called `_id` in a separate column.
 Do not attempt to change that value unless you're feeling destructive.
+That identifier is used for caching purposes and changing it may make your data inaccessible.

 ## Data Modification